MSc Physician Associate

 Your varied clinical placements will prepare you for the working world and give you great employment opportunities after graduation.
 During placements, you will have the opportunity to work in the following areas: Accident and Emergency, General Practice, Mental Health and other clinical departments.

-The relationships you will make on your placements can sometimes lead to the offer of permanent employment on completion of your MSc.
+The relationships you will gain on your placements can sometimes lead to the offer of permanent employment on completion of your MSc.
+We recommend seeking employment opportunities with our partners, as they have identified the required skills and will often have need of you, however employers demand for graduates is high nationwide.

 Course leader